canceromics/scNanoCT-ATAC-seq/README.md

 # Usage
 - Each directory corresponds to an analysis module.
 Please follow the step numbers and run them sequentially.
 - It is recommended to use a multi-core server or HPC cluster for parallel processing, as most analyses after demultiplexing are carried out per cell.
+- A detailed description of the code and softwares for analysis has been provided in the `Methods` section of our manuscript.

 ## 1_Data_preprocessing
 The first part of the code handles data demultiplexing and comprises four steps: